reactjs/react.dev/content/docs/reference-react-dom-server.md

 ReactDOMServer.renderToString(element)
 ```

 Render a React element to its initial HTML.
 React will return an HTML string.
 You can use this method to generate HTML on the server and send the markup down on the initial request for faster page loads and to allow search engines to crawl your pages for SEO purposes.
+But this method is synchronous and it will block the server while it runs.

 If you call [`ReactDOM.hydrate()`](/docs/react-dom.html#hydrate) on a node that already has this server-rendered markup, React will preserve it and only attach event handlers, allowing you to have a very performant first-load experience.